ni/open-source/docs/governance/CONTRIBUTING.md

-> **⚠️ Note:** This document is a living resource intended to support internal process definition and governance clarity.
-> It serves as an upstream reference for related documentation and may contain detailed content that is provisional or currently under active iteration.

 # CONTRIBUTING.md – NI Open-Source Program

-Welcome!
 This document explains how to contribute to a GitHub repository governed by NI’s Open-Source Program.

 ## 🧭 Ways to Contribute